 The geographic scope of the Imagine Austin Comprehensive Plan is Austin's current city limits and its ETJ, which is mostly located in Travis County but also encompasses parts of Bastrop, Hays, and Williamson Counties.
 Looking beyond this study area, Austin is the principal city in the five-county area covered by the Capital Area Metropolitan Planning Organization (CAMPO) and the larger ten-county region covered by the Capital Area Council of Governments (CAPCOG).
 Other significant cities in the region include Round Rock, Cedar Park, Kyle, San Marcos, Georgetown, and Pflugerville.
-At an even larger scale, Austin is part of the dynamic, fast growing Dallas/Fort Worth-San Antonio-Houston Texas Triangle "mega-region."
-Consequently, it is important that the Comprehensive Plan incorporate a regional perspective that considers the impacts of the future growth and development of Austin on the larger region, and vice versa.
-Towards this end, the full Comprehensive Plan will incorporate a regional component developed through coordination with surrounding jurisdictions and regional agencies (e.g., Travis County, Round Rock, CAMPO, and CAPCOG).
+'At an even larger scale, Austin is part of the dynamic, fast growing Dallas/Fort Worth-San Antonio-Houston Texas component developed through coordination with surrounding jurisdictions and regional agencies (e.g., Travis County, Round Rock, CAMPO, and CAPCOG).